feenko/meteor/README.md

 Fast and reliable Discord solution written in Python using modern technologies.

-## Changelog

-All notable changes to this project will be documented in the [CHANGELOG.md](CHANGELOG.md) file.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.